Harshh18/Portfolio-Website/README.md

 Portfolio website as an outcome of Web Development Bootcamp BY GDSC.
 ## Deployment

-Deployed this using GitHub pages [Go to site](https://harshh18.github.io/Portfolio-Website/)
+Deployed this using GitHub pages.
+[Go to site](https://harshh18.github.io/Portfolio-Website/)
 ## Built With

 * HTML 5